 Outside Albany, Chris Mancuso and his wife had been hoping to enroll their energetic 2-year-old foster son in preschool this fall, but if programs aren’t open or have limited capacity, they may have to wait until January or later.
 With local playgrounds closed for months, the active toddler is “showing signs of frustration.”

-The boy’s 1-year-old little brother has been much easier to keep entertained indoors, but Mancuso has noticed the older child is now confused on the rare occasions he sees anyone outside of the immediate family: “He’s been so isolated that now he looks at strangers like, ‘Who are you?’”
+The boy’s 1-year-old little brother has been much easier to keep entertained indoors, but Mancuso has noticed he is now confused on the rare occasions he sees anyone outside of the immediate family: “He’s been so isolated that now he looks at strangers like, ‘Who are you?’”

 Room for improvement